-While the school does not offer an undergraduate major, a number of courses at the 200 and 400 level are available to students who have a strong interest in health care, public health, and health policy.
+While the school does not offer an undergraduate major, a number of courses at the 200 and 400 levels are available to students who have a strong interest in health care, public health, and health policy.
 Students may enroll in these courses regardless of their undergraduate major.
 Registration for courses at the 400 level is with permission of the instructor and due to seat availability.

-Students have the opportunity to enhance their skills by completing courses in one of the M.B.A. specializations, including information management, supply chain management, finance, or service marketing:
+Students have the opportunity to enhance their skills by completing courses in one of the M.B.A. specializations, including information management, supply chain management, finance, or service marketing.
+Additional courses available in the program include:

-HSA 56 0 Health Services Administration and Policy 3
+HSA 560 Health Services Administration and Policy :

-HSA 56 1 Biostatistics 3
+Biostatistics

-HSA 56 2 Health Care Organization and Systems 3
+Health Care Organization and Systems

-HSA 56 3 Health Care Economics 3
+Health Care Economics

-HSA 56 4 Health Care Finance 3
+Health Care Finance

-HSA 56 5 Policy Issues in Health Care 3
+Policy Issues in Health Care

-HSA 59 8 ST: Épidemiology 3
+ST: Epidemiology